This post contains affiliate links and I may qualify for a commission if you use them

 A solar generator has the added advantage of recharging using solar power which adds to another advantage.
 Through the lessons of natural disasters where people lost access to power, access to roads, and even gas.
 Solar generators gained more importance as they could continue to provide power in extreme circumstances as the sun will always shine.

-In this article, we take you through the development of solar generator technology, how to size your system, choosing to buy the best one to fit your needs and why you need a LiFePO4 powered Solar Generator.
+In this article, we take you through the development of solar generator technology, how to size your system, choose to buy the best one to fit your needs, and why you need a LiFePO4-powered Solar Generator.

 There are various types of solar configurations; Grid-tied systems, off-grid systems, and hybrid systems that combine the two.
 We’ll cover these in detail later in the article but all three have an option to configure a solar backup system.